SamPutnam/Index/README.md

 This is an index of past and current projects, ranked by *last code commit*.

-*Last code commit* implies that a commit with no code - be it artwork, design, or documentation - is not a commit.
+*Last code commit* implies that a commit with no code - be it artwork, design, or documentation - is not counted.

-This definition of a commit correlates strongly with the health of a codebase.
+This metric will correlate strongly with the health of a codebase.

-If a project is alive, run it first try.
+If a project is alive, it might take 30 seconds to download but it will run - first try.

 <br>
 **alive**: in development